 We are the leading carrier-neutral hyperscale data center solution provider in Asia-Pacific emerging markets, focusing on the China, India and Southeast Asia markets.
 Our data centers are highly integrated, specialized and mission-critical infrastructure used by our clients to analyze, manage and store their most important data, business systems and processes.
 According to Frost & Sullivan, as of December 31, 2019, we ranked first in the carrier-neutral hyperscale data center market in Asia-Pacific emerging markets in terms of capacity in service, with 21.5% market share out of a total market size of 829 MW.
 We are a first mover in building next-generation hyperscale data centers in the markets we serve.
+Our client base includes leading technology companies such as ByteDance and Microsoft.
 Our clients benefit from our integrated platform to support and grow their business internationally.
+For example, Microsoft is a client for our hyperscale data center solutions in Malaysia.
 Led by a highly experienced and international management team, we are the only hyperscale data center solution provider with presence in China, India and Southeast Asia, according to Frost & Sullivan.
-We operate six hyperscale data centers in China and one hyperscale data center in India as of the date of this prospectus.